Biden signs $95 billion military aid package for Ukraine, Israel and Taiwan

 One is artillery shells.
 The ground war in eastern Ukraine is largely an artillery war, and Russia has a huge advantage.

 Ukrainian military officers have spoken about Russian artillery rounds outnumbering Ukrainian fire by up to 10-to-1.
-They say Ukraine has had to ration shells, and in some cases, ran out of ammunition and had to retreat.
-This has allowed the Russians to be on the offensive in recent months, though the battlefield gains have been minimal.
+They say Ukrainian forces have had to ration shells, and in some cases, ran out of ammunition and had to retreat.
+As a result, Russia has been on the offensive in recent months, though its battlefield gains have been minimal.

 The second key weapon is air defense missiles.
-Ukraine's limited air defenses have performed extremely well over the past two years, according to military analysts, but it has been vulnerable to attacks on cities and the power grid recently.
+Ukraine's limited air defenses have performed extremely well over the past two years, according to military analysts, but the country has been vulnerable to attacks on cities and the power grid recently.

 Ukraine's President Volodymyr Zelenskyy said Russia recently fired 11 missiles in a sustained attack on a civilian power plant outside the capital Kyiv.